cdent/gabbi/docs/source/handlers.rst

     driver.py_test_generator(test_dir, intercept=simple_wsgi.SimpleWsgi,
                              content_handlers=[MyContenHandler])

+Gabbi provides an additional custom handler named YAMLHandler.
+An example of how it can be used is found in the `YAMLHandler tests`_

 .. warning:: When there are multiple handlers listed that accept the
              same content-type, the one that is earliest in the list will be used.